Revisiting lepton flavor violation: $\tau$ and meson decays: Introduction

 Our knowledge of form factors and meson decay constants, as well as oscillation data \cite{deSalas:2020pgw, Esteban:2024eli, Capozzi:2025wyn} has greatly improved since these studies were made.
 Moreover, upcoming facilities (Belle-II \cite{Belle-II:2022cgf}, BES-III \cite{BESIII:2020nme}, STCF \cite{Achasov:2023gey}, REDTOP \cite{Gan:2020aco, REDTOP:2022slw}) aim to provide strong constraints on several cLFV processes.
-Therefore, it is timely to revisit these processes.